2010 Kansas City Wizards season: June (1–1–1) 4 points

-After a month of forgettable football most Wizards fans were very critical of the coaching staff and formation being played by the club.
-Things didn't appear to get any easier to start June as the schedule read a quick trip up to Toronto to face the surging Reds who were enjoying their best start to a season in club history.
+After a month of bad football most Wizards fans were very critical of the coaching staff and the plays by the club.
+Things didn't appear to get any easier to start June as the schedule read a quick trip up to Toronto to face the Surging Reds who were enjoying their best start to a season in club history.
 They had tallied 12 of 12 home points and riding a four match unbeaten streak that consisted of three victories and one very impressive scoreless draw at Home Depot Center against the unstoppable Galaxy.
 Jimmy Nielsen kept the Wiz in the match long enough to allow referee Baldomero Toledo to send off TFC Defender Nick Garcia in the 27th minute.
 For the remainder of the first half the visitors enjoyed some attacking football but couldn't break down the defense and would have to settle for going to half up a man and even on the score sheet.
 Toledo's performance in the middle would be questioned by both sides before the game ended and in the 57th minute Craig Rocastle put himself in a position to be sent off and Toledo granted him the wish.
 The match would end scoreless with ten a side in what would repeatedly be called an uninspired performance by both sides but the point earned was the first road point for the club in 2010.

 Expansion side Philadelphia Union brought the worse statistical defense in the league and cured the Kansas City streak of eight matches without a win.
 Kei Kamara scored his team leading sixth goal (which won MLS Goal of the Week) early in the first half thanks in large part to Ryan Smith's picture perfect pass, Smith then feed Graham Zusi another slick ball to put him behind the backline and the second year backup slotted home his first professional goal.
 Philadelphia center back Michael Orozco Fiscal received a red card late in the first half which caused the Union to pack men behind the ball and created an incredibly boring second half.
 This was the final game for the league before the international break structured into the season for the 2010 FIFA World Cup.

 After sixteen days off the Wizards got back into league play hosting New York Red Bulls at CAB.
 Many of the supporters were disappointed after watching the USMNT crash out of the World Cup earlier in the day and then watch the home side get slammed 3–0.
 This match was marred by two poor performances, first by reserve center back Aaron Hohlbein and second the otherwise outstanding Jimmy Nielsen.
 To add to the disgrace the club captain Davy Arnaud picked up his third red card of the season in the 93rd minute causing a large number of supporters to call for him to lose the armband.